fluid-lab/gamepad-navigator/CONTRIBUTING.md

 ### Submit a Pull Request

-Once you've added tests with your code and "confirmed that the lint checks are passing, you can submit a Pull Request (PR) to the repository's `master` branch.
+Once you've added tests with your code and "confirmed that the lint checks are passing, you can submit a Pull Request (PR) to the repository's `main` branch.
 After the PR has been submitted, ping one or more maintainers on the "#fluid-work" IRC channel, fluid-work mailing list, or the PR itself.
 They will review the contribution, which typically results in a back and forth conversation and modifications to the PR.
 Merging into the project repo is a manual process and requires at least one maintainer to merge it into the project repo.

+## Publishing

+To publish the extension to the Chrome Web Store, please refer to [our publishing guid](docs/PUBLISHING.md).